jbannick/rust_dds_tms_01/README.md

 Step 1.
 Install Rust on your computer.
 See: https://www.rust-lang.org/tools/install.

 Step 2.
-Install Git to your computer.
+Install Git on your computer.
 See: https://git-scm.com/downloads

 Step 3.
 On your computer, create a working directory.